 Common Situations Leading to Depletion

 There are a couple of ways nutrient depletion occurs.
-Medications may block absorption of a nutrient partially or completely.
-So, even if you eat a balanced and nutrient-rich diet, you may not be able to ingest enough of the vitamin or mineral in question to maintain adequate levels.
-Certain medications cause the body to increase the excretion of the nutrient.
+Even if you eat a balanced and nutrient-rich diet, you may not be able to ingest enough of the vitamin or mineral in question to maintain adequate levels.
+Certain conditions cause the body to increase the excretion of the nutrient.
 If you don’t replenish the supply, it could lead to depletion.

-Some anti-psychotic drugs, steroids, and antidepressants cause metabolic syndrome or insulin resistance, causing the person taking the drug to experience blood sugar swings.
+Some medical approaches cause metabolic syndrome or insulin resistance, causing the patient to experience blood sugar swings.
 To regulate big changes in blood sugar levels, the body craves the simple carbohydrates readily found in processed foods and sweets..
-The addition of these unhealthy foods into a person’s diet may contribute to nutrient depletion, as well.
+The addition of these unhealthy foods into a person’s diet may displace more nutrient dense foods, ultimately contributing to nutrient depletion as well.

 Popular Drugs That Impact Nutrient Levels